 The two photographs shown here are from a series I shot for a magazine fashion editorial (Top Billing Magazine).
 The location is a new trendy hotel in the heart of Cape Town – the venue suited my needs in that it had great décor interest and enough space to work and move without disturbing the guests too much.
 The clothing was about using basics, such as the white t-shirt and classic white shirt whilst making it very fashionable in different combinations.
 During the first shot we realized the model needed a stronger look, the make-up artist added a fringe which suited the style and overall feel we wanted to achieve.
 A shoot is all about team work …

-to create two different images in the same series
+using a single light to create two different images

 The golden high backed chair in the image above, was an obvious choice.
 The only inconvenience was that it was in the elevator.
 Using my studio flash box to keep the elevator doors open, we set to work.
 We held the elevator for 14 mins and after 186 shots we got what we wanted.
 I wanted the image to pop, with the right highlights and without making it too harsh; avoiding dark shadows and preserving the soft even tone of the model’s skin.